 The job market needs workers.
-The newest ones are over 75.
+The newest ones are over age 75.

 By 2030, the federal government projects, their numbers will nearly double.

 While much of that growth is simple demographics – a huge contingent of baby boomers is moving into their 70s – it doesn’t appear to explain the entire phenomenon.
-For a growing share of Americans, working well into one’s seventh, eighth, or even ninth decade seems preferable to a full retirement.
+For a growing share of Americans, working well into one’s 70s, 80s, or even 90s seems preferable to a full retirement.

 Why We Wrote ThisA story focused on